 Cordes Fellowship Terms & Conditions

-The all-inclusive Cordes Fellowship includes all on-site costs for housing and meals (5 nights lodging, 3 meals per day), gratuities, airport shuttle, etc. All Fellows are responsible for their own roundtrip airfare; if applicants cannot fund the airfare, they should not apply.
+The all-inclusive Cordes Fellowship includes all on-site costs for room-sharing accommodations and meals (5 nights lodging, 3 meals per day), gratuities, airport shuttle, etc. All Fellows are responsible for their own roundtrip airfare; if applicants cannot fund the airfare, they should not apply.

 Fellows are responsible for obtaining all necessary travel documents, including a travel visa from the Mexican government, if required.
 The Opportunity Collaboration provides Fellows with a formal invitation letter for use with immigration authorities.